-Our aims are what we want to achieve by 2022 and they fall into five priority areas, each with a supporting strategy.
-We recognise that there are overlaps within our work that contribute to more than one aim.
-Each aim has identified outcomes so that we know what we want to achieve and can measure how we do it.
+Our aims fall into five priority areas, each with a supporting strategy.
+We recognise there are overlaps within our work that contribute to more than one aim.
+Each aim has identified outcomes so we know what we want to achieve and can measure how we do it.
 The outcomes are linked to the individual district and departmental plans.

-Priority Aims Outcomes Safer Communities Fewer incidents with lower impact Fewer incidents by targeted prevention and protection activities Recognise and reduce the impact of hazards upon our staff and our communities Resilient operational risk information and guidance that will inform operational preparedness Effective partnership working to keep our communities safe and resillient Response Respond effectively to incidents Manage calls to fires and other emergency incidents Provide 24/7 response to local, regional and international incidents Supply the appropriate resources and attend incidents to meet the needs of our communities Meet our communities' expectations in resolving emergencies Finance and Resources Deliver value for money quality services A well-managed and transparent budget Robust and efficient procurement activities Reliable, secure and effective ICT systems Fit for purpose estate, vehicles and operational equipment People An engaged and productive workforce The right people In the right place Doing the right thing In the right way Governance Provide assurance Well-informed communities Well-informed staff We'll know what our communities think We'll know what our staff think
+Priority Aims Outcomes Safer Communities Fewer incidents with lower impact Targeted prevention and protection activities Recognise and reduce the impact of hazards Resilient operational risk information Effective partnership working Response Respond effectively to incidents Manage calls to fires and other emergency incidents Provide 24/7 response to local, regional and international incidents Supply the appropriate resources and attend incidents to meet the needs of our communities Meet our communities' expectations in resolving emergencies Finance and Resources Deliver value for money quality services A well-managed and transparent budget Robust and efficient procurement activities Reliable, secure and effective ICT systems Fit for purpose estate, vehicles and operational equipment People An engaged and productive workforce The right people In the right place Doing the right thing In the right way Governance Provide assurance Well-informed communities Well-informed staff We'll know what our communities think We'll know what our staff think